 1. Higher education for freedom: Escaping the single story 2.
 Human learning for empowerment: Transforming perspectives 3.
 Learning environments for growth: Promoting reciprocity 4.
 An academic curriculum for all: Embedding inclusivity 5.
 Group learning for engagement: Facilitating dialogue 6.
 Assessment for mutual learning: Engaging in partnership 7.
 Harnessing the optional curriculum: Transforming experience 8.
 A critical pedagogy for a multicultural world: Facilitating intercultural relationships

-Monika Foster is a Principal Fellow of the Higher Education Academy.
-She is currently the Head of Business and Management at the University of Sunderland.
+Monika Foster is Professor of Learning and Teaching in Higher Education and a Principal Fellow of the Higher Education Academy.
+She is the Head of Business and Management at the University of Sunderland, UK.

 "Relationships between students of diverse backgrounds, sometimes framed as tensions between local and non-local students on university campus, have always been a challenging issue presenting a barrier to effective internationalisation in higher education.
 This book critically analyses the phenomenon using various cutting-edge theoretical perspectives and proposes critical intercultural pedagogy as a means to promote constructive learning relationships.
 I strongly recommend this book to researchers and practitioners who would like to understand the challenges of intercultural learning and, more importantly, aspire to make a real change."